A Quantum Annealing Algorithm for Finding Pure Nash Equilibria in Graphical Games: Results Discussion

-With the \textit{embedding time (3)} being constant, the only unpredictable runtime component of Q-Nash is \textit{QBSolv classic (5)}.
-This is due to the tabu search, which only terminates after a specified number of iterations in which no improvement of the previously found solutions could be made.
+With the \textit{embedding time (3)} being constant, the only unpredictable runtime component of Q-Nash is \textit{QBSolv classic (4)}.
+This is due to the tabu search (including the \textit{num\_repeats} parameter), which only terminates after a specified number of iterations in which no improvement of the previously found solutions could be made.

 However, with increasing number of qubits and their connectivity it might be possible to map larger game instances directly to the hardware chip such that the hybrid solver QBSolv can be avoided.
-Thus, the total Q-Nash time would only consist of the \textit{classical algorithm phase time (4)}, the \textit{embedding time (3)} and a fraction of the \textit{quantum annealing time (6)}, since we do not have to split our problem instance into subproblems anymore.
+Thus, the total Q-Nash time would only consist of the \textit{classical algorithm phase time (2)}, the \textit{embedding time (3)} and a fraction of the \textit{quantum annealing time (5)}, since we do not have to split our problem instance into subproblems anymore.
+At this time, Q-Nash might be a competitive method regarding the computational time.